Getting Started with NXP Rapid IoT

 - Add a label element to the canvas.
 The label element displays text on a project’s interface.
 Click and move the label component on the interface centered above the analog meter component, then change the label’s text in its properties to read “Light Sensor Value.”

 This is all that needs to be done for the project’s interface.
 To this point, an interval has been set that will read the BLE characteristic value once per second, which will display the light sensor value on the analog meter.
 The Application tab’s canvas and interface should resemble the following images:

 Step 4 of 9: Enable the Project’s Cloud Connectivity

 The last aspect of building this sample project is to enable it for cloud connectivity.
-This is done both on Application View and Cloud View
+This is done both on the Application tab and Cloud tab.

 - While still in the Application tab, add a cloud event element to the canvas.
 The cloud event element is a coupled element between the Application tab and Cloud tab that enables a project’s data to be sent to Atmosphere.

 - Connect the BLE characteristic element to the cloud event element.
 This adds the

 Readtrigger, which sends the set value data to Atmosphere when the BLE characteristic is read.

 - Click the Cloud tab to move to the cloud area of the project.
 Notice how the Element Toolbox has changed, and that the coupled cloud event element is displayed on the canvas.

 - Add a cloud storage element to the canvas, and connect the cloud event element to the cloud storage element.
 This allows Atmosphere to store data sent to it from the connected cloud event element.